Meet Our Staff

 Ms. Kelly has more than sixteen years of experience as a public health practitioner and researcher and has engaged in a variety of public health efforts ranging from community planning and capacity building to health policy development and advocacy.

 Ms. Kelly is currently a member of the Latino Health Steering Committee of the Montgomery County Latino Health Initiative and serves on the Maryland State Advisory Committee to the United States Commission on Civil Rights.
 She is a member of the Leadership Maryland Class of 2015 and has been recognized as “Fifty under 50: #Food Hero”, a Forty under 40 honoree for Prince Georges County, Maryland and recently named as a Leading Women by the Daily Record.
 She earned a Bachelor of Science in Health Promotion from American University and a Masters of Public Health in Physical Activity and Public Health from the University of South Carolina.
+She is bilingual in English and Spanish.

 “CHWs are change agents that understand how chronic health issues are deeply impacted by how someone eats, works, lives and plays.
 They can transform a person’s ability to manage any health issue and navigate the complicated health system by motivating individuals to capitalize on their own self-worth.
 They are the solution to health literacy, health equity and are true leaders for social change.”